 The source: “Das kommende Europa.
 Rede an die tschechischen Kulturschaffenden und Journalisten,” Die Zeit ohne Beispiel (Munich: Zentralverlag der NSDAP., 1941), pp. 314-323.

 I welcome the opportunity to speak to you on a number of questions that in my view must be openly discussed if relations between the Reich and the Protectorate are to be improved.
 I believe it necessary to do so now, despite the war.
-I fear that once the war is over, we will not be able to discus these matters as calmly as we now can.
+I fear that once the war is over, we will not be able to discuss these matters as calmly as we now can.

 As intelligent people, you know that the greatest events in the history of Europe are now taking place.
 I am firmly convinced — how could it be otherwise! — that things will turn out to our advantage.